 In several posts in which I have distinguished what I have called the divisions of integral history, I have divided history not according to the customary distinctions of Western historiography, but according to primarily demographic concerns, based upon how the bulk of the human species lives.
 Another way to phrase this would be to say that the human condition was initially that of hunter-gatherers under the nomadic paradigm, which was followed by a human condition of subsistence farming under the agricultural paradigm, and has now become a human condition of mass industrial employment under the industrial paradigm.
 There is a sense, then, in which each of these primary divisions in the human condition would correspond with a human nature that emerges from these conditions.

 Human nature, of course, even when conceived as a function of the human condition, is not monolithic.
-Small changes — changes like nuclearization — will make their contribution to a human nature substantially shaped by the institutions of industrialized society.
+Small, incremental changes — changes like nuclearization — will make their contribution to a human nature substantially shaped by the institutions of industrialized society.
 There is room for variation, and even for incommensurable individuals existing within the same paradigm.
 The world, for all that it has shrunk, is still a very big place, and admits of individual and regional variation as certainly as it admits of temporal variation.

 . . . . .